Roo-Amadou-CS-Comps/Main/devPlan1.md

     - Enhance server defenses against distributed attacks.
     - Update AI/ML models to detect distributed patterns.

+- **Thursday:**
+  - **Amadou and Roo:**
+    - Prepare the preliminary presentation slides.
+    - Compile progress and results achieved so far.
+    - Rehearse the presentation.

+- **Friday:**
+  - **Preliminary Presentation:**
+    - Deliver the preliminary presentation to peers and advisors.
+    - Collect feedback and suggestions.

+- **Weekend:**
+  - **Joint Session:**
+    - Reflect on feedback from the preliminary presentation.
+    - Adjust plans and prioritize tasks based on input received.

+### **Week 9 (Nov 11 - Nov 17): Final Development and Final Presentation Preparation**

-- **Thursday - Friday:**
+- **Monday - Tuesday:**
   - **Amadou:**
-    - Implement advanced evasion techniques (e.g., encoding, stealth protocols).
+    - Finalize all tool features and ensure stability.
+    - Optimize code for efficiency and low resource usage.
   - **Roo:**
-    - Test server responses and detection capabilities against advanced evasion.

-- **Weekend:**
-  - **Joint Testing:**
-    - Evaluate the tool's performance and detection success rates.

-### **Week 9 (Nov 11 - Nov 17): Mitigation Strategies and Final Refinements**

-- **Monday - Wednesday:**
-  - **Roo:**
     - Develop real-time mitigation tools (e.g., automated IP blocking).
     - Document server configurations and security policies.

-  - **Amadou:**
+- **Wednesday:**
-    - Optimize code for efficiency and low resource usage.
-    - Conduct stress testing and refine based on results.
+  - **Amadou and Roo:**

-- **Thursday - Friday:**
+    - Begin preparing the final presentation slides.
+    - Start compiling the final report and documentation.

-  - **Amadou:**
+- **Thursday:**
-    - Finalize all tool features and ensure stability.
+  - **Amadou and Roo:**
+    - Complete the final presentation slides.
+    - Prepare demonstration videos or live demo setups.
+    - Rehearse the presentation thoroughly.

+- **Friday (Nov 17):**
-  - **Roo:**
+  - **Final Presentation:**
-    - Prepare documentation on detection and mitigation strategies.
+    - Deliver the final presentation to the evaluation committee.
+    - Engage in Q&A and note any final feedback.

 - **Weekend:**
   - **Joint Session:**
-    - Perform comprehensive testing of the tool and defenses.
+    - Incorporate feedback from the final presentation into the final report.
+    - Make any necessary adjustments to the project deliverables.

-### **Week 10 (Nov 18 - Nov 24): Documentation and Presentation Preparation**
+### **Week 10 (Nov 18 - Nov 24): Final Documentation and Project Submission**

 - **Monday - Wednesday:**
   - **Amadou and Roo:**
-    - Compile all project documentation, including user guides and technical manuals.
+    - Complete all project documentation, including user guides, technical manuals, and the final report.
-    - Prepare data analysis and graphs for the final report.
+    - Prepare data analysis and graphs to support findings and conclusions.

 - **Thursday - Friday:**
   - **Amadou and Roo:**
-    - Develop the final presentation slides.
-    - Create demonstration videos or live demo setups.
+    - Review all deliverables for completeness and quality.
+    - Conduct a final code review and clean up any remaining issues.
+    - Ensure all documentation is clear, professional, and well-organized.

-- **Weekend:**
+- **Saturday (Nov 25):**
-  - **Final Review:**
+  - **Project Submission:**
-    - Rehearse the presentation.
+    - Submit all final project deliverables by the deadline.
+    - Confirm receipt and address any last-minute requirements.

+- **Week 8 (Nov 4 - Nov 10):** Preliminary Presentation
+  - Showcase progress, initial findings, and demonstrate basic functionalities.
+  - Receive feedback to guide final development stages.

+- **Week 9 (Nov 11 - Nov 17):** Final Presentation
+  - Present the completed project, including demonstrations of the tool and defense mechanisms.
+  - Highlight analysis, results, and conclusions.

+- **November 25:** Final Project Submission
+  - Submit all deliverables, including code, documentation, and the final report.
-    - Ensure all project deliverables are complete and polished.
+  - Ensure all project components meet or exceed expectations.

 ---